GROWTH MINDSET

-Project Based Learning (PBL) is a practice that engages students in their learning process.
-It uses an inquiry-based approach to education and utilizes a project to teach them.
-Students are given a question at the beginning of a unit to spark their curiosity and engage them in brainstorming ways to answer the question.
-From these ideas, a project is chosen and the students brainstorm what they will need to learn in order to complete their project.
-PBL gives students the opportunity to create beautiful work with an authentic audience.
-It gives them voice and choice and engages them to be more involved in their learning.
+PROJECT-BASED LEARNINGThis is an inquiry-based approach that engages students in a project from start to finish.
+An initial question sparks their curiosity as they brainstorm ways to answer it.
+Students are actively involved in choosing the project, assessing what they need to learn and determining a real-world way to demonstrate the impact of their learning.
+This gives students the opportunity to create beautiful work with an authentic audience.
+It gives them voice and choice and encourages them to be more involved in their learning.

 |